-They existed, and they keep reappearing: the attention-grabbing intersections between fetish and fashion.
-Often, fashion includes elements that we recognize from the BDSM or fetish realm.
-So one might ask: What came first?
-Did designers draw inspiration from fetishes and BDSM accessories?
-Or did kinksters designate certain fashion trends as fetishes?
+They have existed and continue to exist: the striking intersections between fetish and fashion.
+Often, elements we recognize from the BDSM or fetish world can be found in fashion.
+So one might ask: Which came first?
+Did designers take inspiration from fetishes and BDSM accessories?
+Or did Kinksters first designate certain fashion trends as fetishes?

 The history of erotic fashion